oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 #### Creating a SOA Suite Docker image

 You can also create a Docker image containing the Oracle SOA Suite binaries.
-This is the recommended approach for the customers who have access to Oracle SOA and Oracle Service Bus bundle patches.
+This is the recommended approach if you have access to Oracle SOA bundle patches.

 Please consult the [README](https://github.com/oracle/docker-images/blob/master/OracleSOASuite/dockerfiles/README.md) file for important prerequisite steps, such as building or pulling the Server JRE Docker image, Oracle FMW Infrastructure Docker image, and downloading the Oracle SOA Suite installer and bundle patch binaries.

-For the Fusion Middleware Infrastructure image you must install the [required patch]({{< relref "/userguide/introduction/introduction/_index.md#prerequisites" >}}) to use this image with the Oracle Weblogic operator.
+For the Fusion Middleware Infrastructure image, you must install the [required patch]({{< relref "/userguide/introduction/introduction/_index.md#prerequisites" >}}) to use this image with the Oracle WebLogic Kubernetes operator.
 A [sample](https://github.com/oracle/docker-images/tree/master/OracleFMWInfrastructure/samples/12213-patch-fmw-for-k8s) is provided that demonstrates how to create a Docker image with the necessary patch installed.
 Use this patched Fusion Middleware image for building the Oracle SOA Suite image.

 Follow these steps to build the necessary images - a patched Fusion Middleware Infrastructure image, and then the SOA Suite image as a layer on top of that: